alexivaner/DataScienceWeekend_Traffic-Jam-Prediction-using-Multiple-Method-and-Model/README.md

  This is repository code for Data Science Weekends competition to predict traffic jam in West Java using Waze Dataset.<br>
  For the kaggle competition link, you can click [here](https://www.kaggle.com/c/danthon2021) <br>
  We are in top 13% in private leaderboard 12/96 from <strong>Lulus2021</strong><br>
- After did late submission, we could achieve 5/96 leaderboard.
+ After did late submission, we could improve our achievement to 5/96 leaderboard.

  Our kaggle account:<br>
  1. [Ivan Surya Hutomo](https://www.kaggle.com/ivansuryahutomo)